ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 pitch changes when the flare happens.

 .. note:: you can use :ref:`STICK_MIXING<STICK_MIXING>` to allow manual adjustments during the flare, if needed, while tuning the above parameters.

+.. note:: For most well tuned vehicles the default values for all the landing parameters should result in safe landings.
+Iteratively adjusting the altitude limits and the aim point parameter will usually lead to almost perfect, repeatable landings.
+Analyzing the logs for TECS.dh vs TECS.dhdem and ATT.Pitch vs ATT.DesPitch will show how well the vehicle is attaining the desired attitude and sink rates in the flare.

 After the Flare
 ---------------